dbierer/EasierThanWordPress/README.md

 * If you are using *nginx* you will need to incorporate the same logic into your primary config file
 * `/public/index.php` first loads the *bootstrap* file `/bootstrap.php`
   * This file defines three key constants used throughout the program (summarized in the table shown next)
-  * The bootstrap file also load the Composer autoloader
+  * The bootstrap file also loads the Composer autoloader
   * If you add your own classes under `/src` be sure to update `composer.json` and refresh Composer autoloading:
 ```
 composer dump-autoload